Systemic Functional Linguistics in Teacher Education

 Painter, C. (1991).
 Learning the mother tongue (2nd ed.).
 Geelong, Vic.: Deakin University Press.Find this resource:

 Painter, C. (1998).
 Learning through language in early childhood.
-London: Cassell.Find this resource:
+London, UK: Cassell.Find this resource:

 Palincsar, A. S., & Schleppegrell, M. (2014).
 Focusing on language and meaning while learning with text.
 TESOL Quarterly, 48(3), 616–623.Find this resource: